SkyKuker/---/FAQs.md

 A: Cuz I don't know Lithuanian & badly know German.

 Q: Is it all because of personal attitude to languages? <br>
 A: No, for God's sake!
-Believe me, no human in the world could know any language very good.
-It's the same about those languages, which I don't add to the project.
+Believe me, no human in the world could perfect any language.
+The same goes about those languages, which I don't add to the project.
 By the way, do you know any Lithuanian song, except anthem of Lithuania?
 Or some German song, except any Rammstein song and anthem of Germany?
 If you don't - what are we talking about?

-Q: Why do I see transparent rectangles in the subtitles? <br>
+Q: Why am I seeing transparent rectangles in the subtitles? <br>
 A: Perhaps it's happening because of player not supporting special symbols (e.g. emojis, more enhanced punctuation marks, foreign letters).
 Try to update it or try another one.
-If you are sure that it's my mistake - you can use the "Issues" tab to contact me.
+If you are sure it's my mistake - you can use the "Issues" tab to contact me.

 Q: I've noticed size\alignment\other differences when surfing from one subtitle to another.
 Is it natural and why? <br>
 A: No, it's not.
 It's because of subtitle editor setting text parameters by itself for every newmade subtitles.
 Or it's because of using different editors.
 I revise every subtitles, but some of the errors I can miss.
-Contact me on "Issues" tab or if you have just enough knowledge in .ass files - modify & send a Pull Request.
+Contact me on "Issues" tab or if you have just enough knowledge of .ass scripts - modify & send a Pull Request.

 Q: Yu f0skhic$tisk p1g, stuuup bulen dizzszsszzs l0nguajez!!!111!!!11111!!11!!!!!!!!1!11 <br>
 A: $Username, stop immediately and go to school, 'cause it's too early for you to sit on the net for this age!